 Can permanently deleted files be recovered?▾

 Yes, in most cases.
-When you delete a file (even from recycle bin), the data isn't erased — only the pointer to it is removed.
+When you delete a file (even from recycle bin), the data is not erased.
+Only the pointer to it is removed.
 The actual file remains on the drive until that space is overwritten by new data.

 How long after deletion can files be recovered?▾

-There's no fixed time limit — it depends on drive usage.
+There is no fixed time limit.
+It depends on drive usage.
 If you stopped using the drive immediately after deletion, files can be recovered months or years later.
 Heavy use after deletion reduces chances.

 Can deleted photos be recovered?▾